Opioids

 Taking Medication More Frequently

-Using the medication more often than prescribed can lead to tolerance and dependence.
+Using the medication more often than prescribed can quickly lead to tolerance, dependence, and a higher risk of overdose.

 Taking Someone Else’s Prescription